aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/stake.md

 ## Function `increase_lockup_with_cap`

-Unlock from active delegation, it's moved to pending_inactive if locked_until_secs < current_time or
-directly inactive if it's not from an active validator.
+Unlock from active delegation, it&apos;s moved to pending_inactive if locked_until_secs &lt; current_time or<br/> directly inactive if it&apos;s not from an active validator.

 <pre><code>public fun increase_lockup_with_cap(owner_cap: &amp;stake::OwnerCapability)<br/></code></pre>